ppy/osu-wiki/wiki/BBCode/en.md

 Although images can be sourced from anywhere, osu! recommends that users upload images to reputable image sharing sites like [ImgBB](https://imgbb.com/), as some websites do not appreciate direct links to their images (otherwise known as "hotlinks").

-*Notice: Imgur has blocked the IPs of the osu! website, so the images hosted there can no longer be displayed.*[^imgur-blocked-ip]
+*Notice: Imgur has blocked the IPs of the osu! website, so new images hosted there can no longer be displayed.*[^imgur-blocked-ip]

 Toolbar button: ![Image button](img/image.png "Image")